eike309/FIS/README.md

-# FIS
+# GMRES
-Implementations of GMRES and Conjugate Gradient in C++ using only C native functions
+Implementations of Generalized minimal residual method (GMRES) in C++ to solve linear systems using only C native functions.
+Includes implementations of mathematical operations on vectors and matrices.